bradparks/batchbuilder/README.md

 Batch Builder
 ============

-BatchBuilder - Build multiple NME Projects using a SIMPLE GUI
+BatchBuilder - Build multiple OpenFL Projects using a SIMPLE GUI

-A PRE PRE Alpha tool to build multiple NME projects using a GUI.
+A PRE PRE Alpha tool to build multiple OpenFL projects using a GUI.
 This isn't ready for any serious use at all, yet....

-Currently targets CPP builds, and has only been built using MonoDevelop on a mac.
+Currently targets Neko and CPP builds, and has only been built on a mac.

-It's so alpha that you need to edit code to specify the folder to search for NMML files to build ;-)

-Edit src/Main.xh and change the following path to the path with your NMML files in it.

-      var folder = "/Users/Brad/haxedemos/official_clean";
+To specify the projects to build, either edit the "projects.txt" file, or cd into the dir that you want to run tests from, and launch the executable from there.

 Notes: If you try it, you'll see it's definitely not there yet....
 The big thing it needs is a common dialog for browsing for the folder to select....
 I'm planning on doing that sometime soon.....

 My personal TODO's are: